wazuh/wazuh-indexer/build-scripts/README.md

       architecture: [x64, arm64] # Note: we only build x86_64 packages
       distribution: [tar, deb, rpm]
       revision: revision number.
 0 by default.
+      plugins_hash: Commit hash of the `wazuh-indexer-plugins` repository.
+      reporting_hash: Commit hash of the `wazuh-indexer-reporting` repository.
       is_release: if set, uses release naming convention.
       is_min: if set, the package name will start by `wazuh-indexer-min`.
 Used on the build stage.
     outputs: